GLOBAL-MARKETS-Stocks tread water as gold, oil declines spook sentiment | Business

 GLOBAL-MARKETS-Stocks tread water as gold, oil declines spook sentiment

 Global shares treaded water on Monday as sharp falls in gold and oil prices and concerns over the spread of the coronavirus Delta variant dented sentiment.
-U.S. stock indexes dropped at the open.
+U.S. stock indexes were mixed.

 Global shares treaded water on Monday as sharp falls in gold and oil prices and concerns over the spread of the coronavirus Delta variant dented sentiment.

 Oil prices fell as much as 4%, extending last week's steep losses on the back of a rising U.S. dollar and concerns that new coronavirus-related restrictions in Asia, especially China, could slow a global recovery in fuel demand.
-U.S. crude recently fell 2.86% to $66.33 per barrel and Brent was at $68.74, down 2.77% on the day.
+U.S. crude oil futures settled at $66.48 per barrel, down $1.80 or 2.6%.
+Brent crude ended at $69.04, down $1.66 or 2.4%.

+"The selloff in commodities is driving growth concerns as some investors are turning cautious," said Ed Moya, senior market analyst at OANDA.
+Gold slumped to a more than four-month low, as strong U.S. jobs data bolstered expectations for an early tapering of the Federal Reserve's economic support measures.

 Holidays in Tokyo and Singapore made for thin trading conditions, adding to the volatility.
 Yet after an initial fall, MSCI's broadest index of Asia-Pacific shares outside Japan recovered to be up 0.1%.
 Chinese trade data out over the weekend undershot forecasts, while figures out Monday showed inflation slowed to 1% in July, offering no barrier to more policy stimulus.